 WHERE ROW_NUMBER = 1;

 Snowflake SWAP WITH command in Snowflake allows for the swapping of content and metadata between two specified tables, including integrity constraints, which involves creating a new table with the same structure as the original table, inserting unique records into the new table, and then swapping the data between the two tables.
-This approach is particularly suitable for removing duplicates from large datasets efficiently.
+This method is very useful to efficiently delete duplicate records in Snowflake from large datasets.

 Let’s create a new table with the same structure as the source table.